Skip to content

 Table of Contents

-One of those Americans is Tracey Brown, executive vice president and president, Walgreens retail and chief customer officer.
+One of those Americans is Tracey Brown, executive vice president and president of Walgreens retail and chief customer officer.
 While pregnant with her daughter, Brown developed gestational diabetes, which turned into type 2 diabetes postpartum.
 She didn’t get serious about managing her condition until her daughter, at age 5, asked her a harrowing question: “Mommy, are you gonna die from diabetes?”

 “That’s not a question any parent wants to hear from their child, and it became a pivotal moment in my life,” Brown says.